Can MERV 13 Filters Stop the COVID-19 Virus?

 UV-C Lighting - UV lighting or Ultraviolet Energy inactivates viral, bacterial, and fungal organisms so they are unable to replicate and potentially cause diseases.
 With wavelengths in the range of 100 - 280 nm, this provides the most germicidal effect, with 265 nm being the optimum wavelength.
 UV lighting can be portable, installed in your air ducts, installed in your HVAC units, or installed on walls or ceilings.

-Many universities and K-12 school districts across the country have jumped on the opportunity to transition to MERV 13 or higher filters, portable HEPA cleaners, or UV lighting options.
+So while having MERV 13 filters cannot 100% stop COVID 19 it can be at least 50% effective at containing the way it transmits.
+Many universities and K-12 school districts across the country have jumped on the opportunity to not only transition to MERV 13 or higher filters, but also portable HEPA cleaners, or UV lighting options.
 That being said, many other institutions have not made this transition yet.
 In setting the air filtration goals for your institution it is important to balance the increased filtration and energy cost with the health and safety of your faculty, staff, and students.

 If you have any questions about MERV 13 or higher filters, whether your HVAC systems can handle them, portable HEPA air cleaners, or UV lighting options, please contact Tim Deleon at firstname.lastname@example.org or call our office at 806-799-2204.